waku-org/specs/standards/application/privatev1.md

 Implementations need to choose a strategy which works best for their environment, and delivery mechanism.
 Halting operation of the channel is the safest, as it bounds resource utilization in the event of a DOS attack but is not always possible.

-If eventual delivery of messages is not guaranteed, implementors should regularly delete keys that are older than a given time window.
+If eventual delivery of messages is not guaranteed, implementers should regularly delete keys that are older than a given time window.
 Unreliable delivery mechanisms will result in increased key storage over time, as more messages are lost with no hope of delivery.

 ## Security/Privacy Considerations